Pennsylvania sports betting took a bit of a sting last month.

 The state almost kept pace with its record-breaking March of $462.7 million in total Pennsylvania gambling revenue.
 Last month, Pennsylvania posted $461.62 million for all types of gambling, including brick-and-mortar casinos, online casino gambling, sports wagering, peer-to-peer poker and fantasy sports.
 April’s total number was an increase of 14% compared to revenue generated same time last year.

-Pennsylvania is one of only a handful of U.S. states that has legal real money online casinos.
+Pennsylvania is one of only a handful of U.S. states that has legal Pennsylvania online casinos.

 The previous record month for Pennsylvania gambling revenue was November 2021, at nearly $432.5 million.